 There are many great artists today and some are also great teachers.
 Whenever I receive a compliment for my manor of teaching, it is because I learned from some of the best.
 Let me share them with you.

-I will be on the panel for the Women’s Leadership Summit on April 10th at SUNY New Paltz.
+I was invited to be on the panel for the Women’s Leadership Summit on April 10th, 2019 at SUNY New Paltz.

 My first plein air workshop was with Garin Baker on the Hudson River in NY.
 At that time I earned my living as a portrait painter and had already earned numerous best of shows for portraits.
-Garin had even invited me to teach pastel portraiture at his Carriage House studio in Newburgh for a bit.
+Garin had invited me to teach pastel portraiture at his Carriage House studio in Newburgh for a bit.
 He is best known for huge murals yet he is also an extraordinary teacher.
 Now he teaches at the Art Student’s League.
-When he moved to the Hudson Valley I remember thinking how wonderful to have such a fine artist nearby.
-Taking his plein air class on the Hudson River and in the hills around Sugar Loaf was memorable.
-He was a great instructor demonstrating on our paintings the proper way to use value to create a sense of depth.
-It was with him that I really understand how to create separation in form using value.
-His easy going nature helped the learning process.
-He was a great mentor and friend as well.

 In my first solo exhibit at the Karpeles Museum in Newburgh a few years later, he gave me a wonderful testimonial I much appreciated.

 and pleasure to know you and your wonderful work

 so full of atmosphere, breath and a completely fresh approach.”

 – Warmest wishes from your fellow plein air painter & comrade.

 - Garin Baker